Robert Wilkinson Furnas: Civil War

-Postbellum career
+Civilian career

 After the war, Furnas served as Indian agent for the Omaha, Winnebago, and Ponca tribes.
 He was a member of the University of Nebraska board of regents from 1869 to 1875, first president of the Nebraska State Historical Society from 1878 to 1890, United States commissioner to the Philadelphia Centennial Exposition, United States Commissioner to the New Orleans Cotton Centennial and United States commissioner to the Chicago Columbian Exposition.

 Furnas served as president of the American Fair Association, president of the State Horticultural Society, Fourth Grand Master of Masons of Nebraska AF&AM from 1865 to 1866, first president of the Nebraska Teachers Association and president of the State Board of Agriculture.
 He served as secretary of the State Board of Agriculture from the early 1880s until his death.

 Furnas secured the Republican nomination, and was elected governor by popular vote.
 He served as Governor of Nebraska from 1873 to 1875.